xiongrxchn/IntelBri.github.io/index.md

 ### Outdoor experiments

 Our experimental works were conducted separately in Zhangzhou and Nanjing, China.
-The team collects the hand-labeled data by repeatedly driving down several known stretches of roads, and continuously recording raw accelerometer traces.
-Traces were post-processed to select out only the sample windows containing a corresponding event that appeared signiﬁcant, in order to eliminate delay and inaccuracy in the human-recorded annotations.
+The team collects the hand-labeled data by repeatedly driving down several known roads and continuously recording raw accelerometer traces.
+Traces were post-processed to select only the sample windows containing a corresponding event that appeared signiﬁcant, in order to eliminate delay and inaccuracy in the human-recorded annotations.

 <div align="center"><img width="800" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/outdoor_7.png"/></div>

 ### Pothole detection

-The movitation behind our system is that anomalous road conditions are reﬂected in features of the acceleration data.
-The problem of identifying potholes from accelerometer data is challenging because of the broad variation in road conditions (e.g., various types of road surfaces and anomalies such as potholes, cracks, and upheaval).
+The motivation behind our system is that anomalous road conditions are reﬂected in features of the acceleration data.
+Identifying potholes from accelerometer data is challenging because of the broad variation in road conditions (e.g., various types of road surfaces and anomalies such as potholes, cracks, and upheaval).

 <div align="center"><img width="800" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/road_type.png"/></div>

-After collecting and cleaning all the sets of data, we make the figures of three kinds of defects.
+After collecting and cleaning all the data sets, we make the figures of three kinds of defects.
 The figures are about the X-axis acceleration, Y-axis acceleration, Z-axis acceleration, and the corresponding moving averages.
-95 % confidence interval of the Z-axis acceleration of three kinds of defects are also drawn.
+95% confidence interval of the Z-axis acceleration of three kinds of defects are also drawn.
 Different defects have different data distributions and patterns.
 As for the duration of acceleration, the Pot Holes have the shortest period, especially multiple massive changes in amplitude in a short time.
 The durations of acceleration of the Cracking last for the longest time, but the variation range of acceleration is more moderate compared to the Pot Holes.
 The changing pattern of acceleration for the Upheaval is somewhere between the Pot Holes and Cracking.

 <div align="center"><img width="800" src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/pot_holes_upheaval.png"/></div>